simranjotkaur6/cloudflare-ai-chat/README.md

 - Verify Durable Objects storage is working
 - Check browser console for errors
 - Ensure session IDs are being maintained

+**Issue: Duplicate messages when switching chats**
+- This has been fixed with duplicate detection
+- If you still see duplicates, clear browser cache and refresh
+- Check that WebSocket connections are properly closed when switching

+**Issue: Chat list not loading**
+- Verify the `USER_CHATS` Durable Object is configured in `wrangler.toml`
+- Check browser console for API errors
+- Ensure `userId` is being generated and stored in localStorage